-- Applicants are expected to provide the rationale for the agreement and evidence of how it can lead to net public benefits relative to the counterfactual.
-This ensures that the assessment is evidence-based, transparent and accountable. - Applicants are also expected to include information on the agreement and analyses of the agreement's likely effects.
+- 75 Applicants are expected to provide the rationale for the agreement and evidence of how it can lead to net public benefits relative to the counterfactual.
+This ensures that the assessment is evidence-based, transparent and accountable. - 76 Applicants are also expected to include information on the agreement and analyses of the agreement's likely effects.
 The expected information is listed in Annex 2, "checklist of data expectations".
-For agreements with deeper levels of cooperation, additional analyses are required, as explained in 'Assessment by airline agreement type'. - All claims submitted by applicants are expected to be supported by substantive evidence (including data, assumptions and related analyses).
+For agreements with deeper levels of cooperation, additional analyses are required, as explained in Assessment by cooperation agreement type. - 77 All claims submitted by applicants are expected to be supported by substantive evidence (including data, assumptions and related analyses).
 The level of detail and breadth of the evidence required reflects the level of integration and scope of the agreement.
-Applicants are expected to provide more detailed evidence for agreements that cause more substantial changes to the market structure. - The Ministry reserves the right to request other analyses at any point if the Ministry considers it is necessary to support the application. - The Ministry may also require the applicants to provide data after authorisation has been granted, for the duration of the agreement, to check that the agreement leads to public value.
-This may mean a condition is recommended to the Minister as part of any authorisation for consideration.
-The Ministry will monitor any conditions specified in the authorisation.
+Applicants are expected to provide more detailed evidence for agreements that cause more substantial changes to the market structure. - 78 The Ministry reserves the right to request other analyses at any point if the Ministry considers it is necessary to support the application. - 79 The Ministry will monitor any conditions specified in the authorisation.
+Therefore, the Ministry may require the applicants to provide data after authorisation has been granted, for the duration of the agreement, to check that the agreement leads to public value.
+This may mean a condition to provide ongoing data is recommended to the Minister as part of any authorisation for consideration.